RyanFrantz/engineering/principles.md

+# Engineering Principles

+These are principles I've come to understand and embrace throughout my career.
+They are ideals I aspire to when I design, build, and manage systems.
+There are certainly edge cases where they may not always apply but, for the most part, I believe these hold.

 1. We write software for, and with, other people.
     1. Engineering is a social endeavor.
     2. Technology is simply a means to an end.